 #5.
 It Has Been Recalled

 Now and then you should check to see if any recalls have been announced for the smoke detectors that you have in your home.
-This might take a little bit of effort to find, but it will be worth it.

 Sometimes smoke detectors are recalled due to faulty parts.
 In fact, recently there was a recall involving 180,000 smoke detectors that contained a faulty part that caused them to not go off during a fire.